Synkronize/AsteroidsFileBrowser/README.md

 disclaimers:
 - When the game is in pause mode type in !cancel into the textbox to cancel the operation.
-- This game is still in a very early version, it does not work on Linux (at least not on my system).
 - And you must try to commit to one operation at a time as there may be parts of the code that intertwine in ways that I have not